ferrarijh/android-study-dagger-android-boilerplate/README.md

 # Boilerplate Project for dagger-android
-Principle - do not let 'clients' know of its properties getting injected from outside.
+* Principle - do not let 'clients' know of its properties getting injected from outside.
+* Think of 'component' as service provider and our app as client.
+* With dagger android there's no need to inject your activity into components manually.
+-- (in `MainActivity`, you don't need to write `component.inject(this)` anymore)

 For example,
 ```kotlin